RyanBerliner/focustype/README.md

 ### What if the client doesn't have javascript enabled?

-Styles should be written such that the usability isn't dependent on javascript. focustype adds a class to the body `focustype-loaded` when it is loaded.
+Styles should be written such that the usability isn't dependent on javascript. focustype adds a class to the body `focustype-activated` when it is loaded.
 You can use this to your advantage.

 ### Form Inputs